By The Blog Frog

-What credit repair companies cannot do
+What they cannot do

 Credit repair companies provide a valuable service, but they are certainly not omnipotent.
 There are things that they cannot do.
 First, repair services will not get rid of all negative information on a credit report.
 If the negative entries are accurate, they’ll remain.
 Second, the service cannot guarantee an improvement in your credit score.